 "At HSS, we have an outstanding anesthesia department.
 It is the finest I have ever worked with," says Dr. Figgie.
 "We are able to perform close to 100% of our joint replacements under regional anesthesia.
 Not only is it safer, but the patients have better pain control postoperatively, and therefore recover faster."

 Engineers in the hospital's Department of Biomechanics may also become part of the process.
 In cases where the patient requires a joint replacement, deformities caused by the disease may dictate the need for a custom-made prosthesis.
-This is especially true in patients with juvenile rheumatoid arthritis, where the early onset of the disease will affect the size and shape of the bone.
+This is especially true in patients with juvenile inflammatory arthritis, where the early onset of the disease will affect the size and shape of the bone.
 An HSS engineer designs the prosthesis, along with the surgeon, and the implant is then manufactured by one of the implant companies.

 Finally, a psychiatrist or psychologist may be called upon to help patients cope with the demoralizing effect that both the disease, and the need for repeat surgeries and hospitalizations, may have.

 Surgical options for inflammatory arthritis include synovectomy, arthroplasty, and arthrodesis.
 The choice of surgery is made on an individual basis and takes into account the patient's age, obtaining the most predictable results, achieving the greatest pain relief, and preserving the maximum degree of function and independence.
 In addition, surgeons strive to select the procedure that will be the most durable.
 When the patient needs multiple surgeries, Dr. Figgie and his colleagues try to do as much as possible during a single hospitalization, a strategy that not only reduces the length of recovery, but also offers a psychological benefit.

 "We try to combine procedures as much as possible in order to reduce hospitalization, rehabilitation and anesthesia.
 It really helps the patient cope better with the disease when we are able to do that," says Dr. Figgie.